wp-plugins/loginradius-for-wordpress/readme.txt

 <strong>Please share your comments and feedback at feedback@loginradius.com</strong>

 == Changelog ==
+= 6.0.1 =
+* Fixed issues in last version
+* Compatiblilty with Wordpress 4.0
+* Tweak: Removed hard-coded plugin version and stored it in database

 = 6.0 =
 * Restructured plugin for better performance.
 * UI improvement in notification popups